ZiadHatab/uncertainty-multiline-trl-calibration/README.md

 This is ongoing work and it will continuously get updated.
 For now, there are a few things I planned:

-- The code at the moment takes only one reflect the standard.
-To be honest I intentionally want it to handle only one reflect standard, as the code is starting to get messy.
-I will update the code to take multiple reflect standards.
+- The code at the moment takes only one reflect standard.
+To be honest, I intentionally want it to handle only one reflect standard, as the code is starting to get messy.
+I will update the code later to take multiple reflect standards.
-- I want to include a function that takes wave quantities (a and b) and converts them to S-parameters with their covariance matrix.
+- I want to include a function that takes wave quantities (a and b waves) and convert them to S-parameters with their covariance matrix.
 This is actually not difficult to implement.
-My biggest issue is that every VNA instrument gives the wave quantities as csv file, and they all use different format.
+My biggest issue is that every VNA instrument gives you the wave quantities as csv file, and they all use different format.
 Maybe someone knows a standardized way to handle wave quantities?
 - I will try to include connecter, probing and repeatability uncertainties.
 I’m not sure exactly about the details, but I will figure that out.
 At the moment the code can handle the following uncertainties: measurement, length, reflect and mismatch uncertainties.
 - I said this in my other [repo](https://github.com/ZiadHatab/multiline-trl-calibration), I will also try here to include a proper documentation for this code (I’m bad at time management, so don’t expect it any time soon).
 For now, if anyone has a question, just ask me directly here or write me at zi.hatab@gmail.com (or z.hatab@tugraz.at).